o9qq/Celestria/README.md

 - Add proxies (one per line) to proxies.txt.
 - Add Discord tokens (one per line) to tokens.txt.

+3. Run the bot:
+python3 celestria.py

 # 💡 Note:
-More tokens = higher success rate.
+# More tokens = higher success rate.
 You can even use your own account’s token.

-4. Run the bot:
-python3 celestria.py

 # ⚠️ Disclaimer
 This project is open-source and for educational purposes only.
 Misuse may violate Discord's ToS.
 Use at your own risk.